EU, U.S. agree to resume trade in mussels, clams and oysters | Business

 U.S. Trade Representative Katherine Tai said the agreement represented a positive step in U.S.-EU trade relations.
 In 2020, the United States was one of the world's largest seafood exporters, with global sales of $4.5 billion.

-The European Union and the United States have agreed to resume trade in mussels, clams, and oysters from the end of February after they were halted more than a decade ago, marking another step in improved transatlantic relations.
-Trade-in bivalve molluscs, also including cockles and scallops, came to a halt in 2011 due to differences in regulatory standards but will resume for the Netherlands and Spain and the U.S. states of Massachusetts and Washington.
+The European Union and the United States have agreed to resume trade in mussels, clams and oysters from the end of February after they were halted more than a decade ago, marking another step in improved transatlantic relations.
+Trade in bivalve molluscs, also including cockles and scallops, came to a halt in 2011 due to differences in food safety rules, but transatlantic exports will initially resume for the Netherlands and Spain and the U.S. states of Massachusetts and Washington, the two sides said on Friday.

+Shellfish producers in other U.S. states and EU member countries can apply for export clearance under the agreement through a streamlined regulatory process https://urldefense.com/v3/__https://www.fda.gov/food/international-cooperation-food-safety/questions-and-answers-shellfish-traded-between-united-states-and-certain-member-states-european__; !!GFN0sa3rsbfR8OLyAw!N_x5EMNiira-K0l9E3zaBBzu7fM9RNrMSsE7EynHChY qon4h0uRIr-NE9NoPLKhGn8YqVC8p$ established by the U.S. Food and Drug Administration and the European Commission's Directorate-General for Health and Food Safety, known as DG SANTE.

-The Commission said trading opportunities could be extended to more EU countries in the future under a simplified authorization procedure agreed between the two sides, the first time a U.S. agency has agreed to such a process.
-EU trade commissioner Valdis Dombrovskis said in a statement both sides had worked hard to resolve this long-standing issue.
+The commission said trading opportunities could be extended to more EU countries in the future under a simplified authorisation procedure agreed to between the two sides, the first time a U.S. agency has agreed to such a process.
+EU trade commissioner Valdis Dombrovskis in a statement said both sides had worked hard to resolve this long-standing issue.

 "It shows that our efforts to forge a positive, forward-looking trade agenda with the United States are paying off," he said.
 U.S. Trade Representative Katherine Tai said the agreement represented a positive step in U.S.-EU trade relations.

 In 2020, the United States was one of the world's largest seafood exporters, with global sales of $4.5 billion.
 Last year, its seafood product exports to the EU exceeded $900 million.
-Since the start of the Biden administration, the United States and the EU have suspended disputes over subsidies for Airbus and Boeing and over steel and aluminum and set up a forum to coordinate on technology.
+Since the start of the Biden administration, the United States and the EU have suspended disputes over subsidies for aerospace companies Airbus and Boeing as well as steel and aluminium and set up a forum to coordinate on technology.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)